bbachmey/PWM_PTO/site_model.md

   + Availability
 + Discussion
   + Discussion pages are regular pages with comments enabled
++ Surveys
+  + Need to look to see if there is a plugin we can use for surveys

 ####Posts
 Posts are categorized and tagged and show up on the home page, and on category/tag pages